isaacblane-zimberg/wp-peaxy/README.md

 `npm install`

 Now you can run the command `gulp`.
 This will watch the SCSS files for changes and recompile the `style.css` file each time you save.
+Use `ctrl-c` to exit the running process.

 You can now upload your changed files to the staging site using FTP.

+Now you'll want to push all your changes back up to Github, using these commands:

+`git add -A` - this "stages" all your changes
+`git commit -m "Type a short description of what you changed"` - commits your changes as a new version `git push` - Pushes your changes back up to Github